MrWolfZ/TechTalk-2020-01-28/agenda.md

-# Vue, React, Angular, JavaScript, TypeScript, Dart, Flux, Redux, MobX, Vuex, CSS, LESS, SASS, styled-comonents, emotion, Webpack, browserify - what the hell?
-(2019-09-19)
+# A bunch of opinions on a buch of web technologies (2020-01-28)

 1. frameworks
 2. languages
 3. state management
 4. styling
+5. unit testing
+6. e2e testing
-5. build tools
+7. build tools
+8. dev tools